SelamAlem7/Prime-Solo-Project-2021/README.md

 # THE CARE TEAM
 This is an application that is created to assist a team in caring for multiple individuals.
 The application allows a user to create a customized task list for more than one client.
-With this person center approach, I am hoping to maximize ifitiancy and communication between those involved in caring for loved ones.
+With this person center approach, I am hoping to maximize efficiency and communication between those involved in caring for loved ones.